-Digital Arts and Electrical & Information Engineering are pioneering two exciting new programs in Game Design, offering you an opportunity to work with what you love.
+Digital Arts and Electrical & Information Engineering have pioneered two exciting programs in Game Design, offering you an opportunity to work with what you love.

 Creating a game requires a variety of skills, stretching from the technical development and programming side to the creative disciplines of illustration, animation, writing, and sound design.
 Game design is at the heart of all these, it is the point where the disciplines intersect to create something great.
 This is why the Game Design courses will be offered to students from both Electrical & Information Engineering and the Wits School of Arts.